Cervical Screening Tests

-On 1 December 2017 the cervical screening test replaced the 2 yearly Pap smear.
-The new cervical screening test is a simple procedure to check the health of your cervix.
+On 1 December 2017 the Cervical Screening Test replaced the 2 yearly Pap smear.
+This test is a simple procedure to check the health of your cervix.

-If you're aged between 25-74 you should have your first cervical screening test 2 years after your last Pap smear.
+- If you are aged between 25-74 and have a normal cervical screening history, you should have your first Cervical Screening Test 2 years after your last Pap smear.

 The test is a simple procedure to check the health of your cervix.
 Your cervix is the opening of the uterus (neck of the womb), and is at the top of your vagina.

 If you have ever had a Pap smear before, the way the Cervical Screening Test is done will look and feel the same.
 The procedure might be a bit uncomfortable, but it shouldn't hurt.
 If you experience pain, tell your health care provider straight away.